Raja Bhoj Airport

-Raja Bhoj Airport is a domestic airport and a seasonal international airport serving Bhopal, the capital of the state of Madhya Pradesh, India.
+Raja Bhoj Airport is a customs airport (Note: Airport with customs checking and clearance facility, and handles predominantly domestic traffic.
+A very limited number of international flights are allowed to operate from the airport.) serving Bhopal, the capital of the state of Madhya Pradesh, India.
 It was notified as a customs airport on 13 March 2024.
 Named after the 10th-century Paramara king, Raja Bhoj, it is the second-busiest airport in Madhya Pradesh in terms of passenger and aircraft movements.
-It is the largest airport in the state by area.
-It is located in Gandhi Nagar, 15 km away from Bhopal Junction railway station in the city centre, and 20 km away from Habibganj railway station in the south of the city.
+It is the third largest airport in the state by area after Gwalior Airport and Indore Airport respectively.
+It is located in Gandhi Nagar, 15 km away from Bhopal Junction railway station in the city centre, and 20 km away from Rani Kamalapati railway station in the south of the city.

 Since 1 October 2024, the airport has commenced round the clock (24*7) operations, facilitating increased connectivity and flexibility.
 The airport has a maintenance, repair and overhaul (MRO) facility due to its advantageous central location in India.

 Development

 Runway

 The Government of India considered the airport to be expanded to international standards to handle the rising traffic and demands.
 In 2010, the runway length was increased to 2744 m, making it possible for larger aircraft to land in the airport.

 On 25 March 2025, the Bhopal Airport demonstrated its capability of handling Code E Aircraft when an Air India Boeing 777-300ER landed, taxied, and parked at the airport and took off later.

 The runway is equipped with a Category II ILS to facilitate smooth landings during lower visibility and poor weather conditions.

 The first direct seasonal international flight from the airport was to Jeddah, a Hajj charter flown by the national carrier of Saudi Arabia, Saudia, on 23 October 2010 for Hajj travellers.